-d) If a compensation consultant or advisor has, at any time since the beginning of the issuer's most recently completed financial year, been retained to assist in determining compensation for any of the issuer's directors and officers, disclose the identity of the consultant or advisor and briefly summarize the mandate for which they have been retained.
+Individual directors, through the committees, may engage outside d) If a compensation consultant or advisor has, at any time since the beginning of the issuer's most recently completed financial year, been retained to assist in determining compensation for any of the issuer's directors and officers, disclose the identity of the consultant or advisor and briefly summarize the mandate for which they have been retained.
 If the consultant or advisor has been retained to perform any other work for the issuer, state that fact and briefly describe the nature of the work.
-Individual directors, through the committees, may engage outside advisors at the expense of the Corporation.
-The Risk Management and Corporate Governance Committee coordinates such requests.